Nicolereiman/web_programming/README.md

 Translating the site to reach international visitors

-🙋 About Me
+## About Me
-I'm Nicole, a data analyst and data science student based in Buenos Aires.
-I love combining analytics with creativity — and projects like this let me explore how tech can help share stories that matter.
+I'm Nicole, a data scientist based in Buenos Aires with a strong interest in the intersection between data, storytelling, and cultural communication.
+I love combining analytics with creativity — and projects like this let me explore how technology can help share stories that matter.

+📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/your-profile) or visit my [GitHub profile](https://github.com/Nicolereiman) for more projects.

 📫 Feel free to connect on LinkedIn or visit my GitHub profile for more projects.